Houston Arts

 Jones Hall

 DESCRIPTION: Since opening in 1966, The Jones is still stunning to look at day or night.
 Entering the venue, visitors will notice the Gemini II sculpture hovering from the ceiling and curved marble walls – timeless taste.
-The Jones is home of the Houston Symphony and Society for the Performing Arts.
-It features a 2,745-seat shoe-box shape, multi-mezzanine venue for international solo artists, orchestras and dance companies.
+The Jones is home to the Houston Symphony and Society for the Performing Arts.
+It features a 2,745-seat shoe-box shape, multi-mezzanine venue for international solo artists, orchestras, and dance companies.

 BOX OFFICE: Mon-Sat 9a-6p, Sat 10a-5p

-ADDRESS: 615 Louisiana Avenue, Houston, TX MAP
+ADDRESS: 615 Louisiana Avenue, Houston, TX

 PARKING: garage under Theater District Plaza